projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 </div>
 <br>

-“cat” is short for”concatenate” and is a powerful command that can be utilized in many ways.
+“cat” is short for ”concatenate” and is a powerful command that can be utilized in many ways.
 Similar to what we just used “cat” for, we can display the contents of files with their line numbers showing.
 Our first line in newFile.txt should be **“Echo is a great tool to create and write to text files.”** and the second line will be **“Adding to the text file.”** This is done by using the “-n” flag as such:
 `cat -n newFile.txt`

 “cat” is also great for creating files to write to other than text files.
 Here we will use the “cat” command to create a file named *hello_world.py* and in that we will create a python program to display the phrase “Hello World!”
 This is a common programming practice when learning about programming.